Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 The Hakone Ropeway - No View of Mt.
 Fuji Due to the Smoke

-I checked out of my hotel, checked the forecast, and stored my luggage—hoping to try one last time.
-But Fuji was still hidden.
-So I took the Romance Car back to Shinjuku Station, where I was met with a final gift—cherry blossoms blooming at Shinjuku Gyoen.
+On my final morning, I checked out of my hotel, stored my luggage, and checked the forecast, hoping for one last chance to see Mt.
+Fuji.
+Unfortunately, the mountain was still hidden.
+I took the Romancecar back to Shinjuku Station, where I was greeted with one final gift from Japan: cherry blossoms blooming at Shinjuku Gyoen.

 The Cherry Blossoms